 - Low latency global connections – SASE mainly relies on broadband connections managed by SD-WAN, less on private MPLS connections.

-- Bandwidth optimization – deduplication and compression to minimize the data that needs to be transmitted and maximize available bandwidth.
+- Bandwidth optimization – Deduplication and compression to minimize the data that needs to be transmitted and maximize available bandwidth.

-- Latency optimization – using various techniques such as proxy connections to minimize latency impact on protocol performance.
+- Latency optimization – Using various techniques such as proxy connections to minimize latency impact on protocol performance.

-- Packet loss mitigation – minimizing packet loss, especially in the first mile, where it is pervasive.
+- Packet loss mitigation – Minimizing packet loss, especially in the first mile, where it is pervasive.

 Lastly, SASE lets organizations define security policies that reflect user identity and the real-time context of users and devices.
 This is critical to creating flexible and robust network structures.
-SASE can integrate with directory services such as LDAP and Active Directory and combine this data with the current security context – such as time of day, device, network, and user location.
+It can integrate with directory services such as LDAP and Active Directory and combine this data with the current security context – such as time of day, device, network, and user location.

 Share this article